The Complete 2026 Guide to Trade Show Booth Furniture & Registration Setup in Dallas-Fort Worth

 8. Common Trade Show Furniture Mistakes in DFW

-1. Too few registration counters
+1. Too few registration counter rentals

 2. Blocking booth frontage